AWS Service Control Policies (SCPs): A Complete Guide for 2026

 • Test your SCPs before application: Implement SCPs in a controlled environment before rolling them out organization-wide to avoid disrupting or breaking other processes.

-AWS SCP Example
+AWS SCP Examples

 Sensitive data protection.